 - Independent Audit.
 Every year, UGM undergoes an independent audit by a certified public accounting firm at the end of our fiscal year (September 1 through August 31).
 We lay our books open and invite scrutiny.
 The audit is not required; UGM does it out of desire to hold ourselves accountable and demonstrate that our stewardship is above reproach.
 This report is available to anyone who is interested.
-Simply request a copy through Wil Wilhelm, UGM development director.
+Simply request a copy through Dean Bitz, UGM Director of Operations.

 - IRS Form 990.
 Again, UGM is not required to submit a 990, but we fill one out as an extra measure of transparency for foundations and other investors.
 We want people to know where the money’s coming from and where it’s going.
 This form is also available by request.

 - Annual Report.
 The UGM marketing and communications team uses the above two pieces of information to create the annual report – a user-friendly document to show both the previous year’s financial history and the impact that funding made.
 The annual report comes out in the spring of the year and is available on the UGM website throughout the year.
 One of the critical measures relayed in the annual report is the percentage of total revenue spent on program expenses vs. management and fundraising.
 (In 2015, UGM spent 88% of total revenue on program expenses; 7% on fundraising; and 5% on administration.)